-Celebrate Christ’s birth with these Christmas ideas: Fa-la-la-la-la Festival.
+Celebrate Christ’s birth with these Christmas ideas and a complete Fa-la-la-la-la Festival!

 Kids love Christmas more than any other time of year — and who can blame them?
 Adults can get just as caught up in the excitement of this blessed season.
 So let’s get festive!
 Let’s truly celebrate Jesus’ birth and the awe-inspiring things he has done for us.
 Let’s celebrate, sing our praises, and say “thank you” for the most